Mmorgan-ML/Phase-Slip-Sampler/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Warning
-Current implementation causes massive hallucinations and high PPL after escaping the loop.
-This project is a work in progress.

 ## The Concept
-Neural text generation often collapses into repetitive loops ("degenerate repetition") because the model falls into a deep local minimum of probability—it becomes too confident in its own redundant output.
-Standard penalties operate on the *output* (logits), often leading to grammatical fracturing.
+Standard sampling methods (Temperature, Top-K) introduce randomness at the very last step of generation: the output logits.
+While effective, this "surface-level" noise often leads to **Perplexity Spikes**—moments where the model chooses a creative word that breaks the logical flow of the sentence, leading to hallucinations or grammar failures.

-**Phase-Slip** is a stochastic intervention sampler that operates on the **internal memory** of the model.
+**Phase-Slip** (codenamed *"The Whispering Muse"*) is a stochastic intervention architecture that operates on the **internal memory** (Key-Value Cache) of the model.
+Instead of forcing the model to pick a random word, Phase-Slip gently rotates the semantic vectors of the context window, effectively asking the model: *"How would you finish this sentence if you looked at it from a slightly different perspective?"*
-1.  **Monitor:** It tracks the **Shannon Entropy** of the model in real-time.
-2.  **Detect:** It identifies **"Stagnation States"**—periods where entropy drops below a threshold for too long, indicating a loop.
-3.  **Perturb:** It injects non-destructive Gaussian noise directly into the **Key-Value (KV) Cache**.

-This "Latent Shock" effectively shakes the model's memory, forcing it to hallucinate a new context and break out of the local minimum.
+The result is a sampler that achieves the creativity of high temperatures with **significantly lower perplexity** (higher logical coherence).

 ## Installation